skar2019/digidirect/app/code/Digidirect/SocialSharing/readme.md

   1. Fixed dependency on utilities module

 ### VERSION 1.1.0
-  1. Added "ewave.social.sharing" block name to the social blocks container in layout.
+  1. Added "digidirect.social.sharing" block name to the social blocks container in layout.

 ### VERSION 1.2.0
   1. As a customer, I want to be able to share my Items Groups by different social networks